nixiz/yazilim-notlari/_posts/2023-10-07-thread_pool-en.md

 ## Thread Pool Implementation in C++

 Thread pools are a fundamental concept in concurrent programming, providing a way to efficiently manage and execute a large number of tasks concurrently.
 Thread pools are a group of worker threads that can be used to execute tasks concurrently.
 Instead of creating a new thread for each task, a thread pool reuses existing threads, which can significantly improve performance and resource utilization.
 Boost's [asio::thread_pool](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio/reference/thread_pool.html) is a powerful tool in the Boost library that makes asynchronous I/O and concurrency easier.
 Inspired by Boost, this article carefully shows how to create a thread pool using only the STL and C++.
-The article also includes code breakdowns and PlantUML diagrams to help readers understand the implementation better.
-The complete example can be found at the end of the article or [here](https://gist.github.com/nixiz/12bdf1c267c45fab9468c6cff1617092)
+The article also includes code breakdowns and sequence diagrams to help readers understand the implementation better.
+The complete example can be found [here](https://gist.github.com/nixiz/12bdf1c267c45fab9468c6cff1617092) or at the end of the article.

 ### Boost Library

-[Boost](https://www.boost.org/) is a set of high-quality, peer-reviewed C++ libraries that are designed to work well with the C++ Standard Library.
-These libraries cover a wide range of functionalities, including data structures, algorithms, I/O, concurrency, and more.
+The [Boost](https://www.boost.org/) libraries are a collection of open-source C++ libraries that provide a wide range of functionality, including networking, concurrency, filesystem, regular expressions, and testing.
 Boost aims to provide portable, efficient, and reusable code for C++ developers.

-Boost libraries are often considered for inclusion in the C++ Standard Library, and many Boost components have eventually made their way into the standard.
+The Boost libraries are a valuable source of new features and functionality for the C++ language, and many Boost components have been adopted into the C++ Standard Library over the years.

 ### Boost Asio Library